 Hello

-My husband says having your own website is “so 2000s.”
-I say, isn’t it nice to be able to determine your own content, instead of having some algorithm or social media platform do that for you?
+Having your own webpage is back in style again.
+Isn’t it nice to curate your own content, instead of having some algorithm or social media platform do that for you?

 Well, here is my digital home.
 Welcome.